ClockSelect/myevic/README.md

          * Algo
          Choose betwen several algorithms for temperature control.
-           * Off: use the default standard agorythm from stock firmware.
+           * Off: use the default standard agorithm from stock firmware.
            * Sweet: much like the default, but smoothes out oscillations in regulation phase.
            * Boost: speeds up temperature ramp-up and reduces oscillations, but with the risk of overshooting the target temperature if not configured properly.
 See the Boost option below.
            * PID: A standard PID algorithm

              There is no "best" algorithm; it will essentialy depend on your setup and on your personnal taste.
 Test and experiment to see what fits best to you.
 The device monitor of the [NFirmwareEditor](https://github.com/TBXin/NFirmwareEditor/releases) is a great tool to observe the behavior of the algorithms with different setups and parameters.
              More algorithms may be implemented with time.
 Stay tuned.

-      * Curve

-            *POWER/SMART mode only.*
-            Enable, Reset and/or Edit the atomizer power curve.
-            When power curve is enabled, it take precedence over preheating; a little "C" next to the power setting on main screen indicates the power curve is enabled.
-            The values of the power curve are percentages (from 0 to 200%) of the main power setting.
-The whole power curve will thus scale with the main power setting.
-The default power curve (after reset) is a flat 100% curve, so will have no sensible effect.
-            You may have one different power curve per configuration profile.

       * Boost